|

 You do need to allow them some time to dry, this gets the excess moisture out of them from being washed.
 You can also press down on them with another paper towel to get out the excess water faster.
 The extra step isn’t necessary unless you are on a time crunch.

-In a big skillet fry pan, warm up some olive oil.
+In a big skillet or frying pan, warm up some olive oil.

 Start to brown your hash browns.
 I do mine in small batches rather than all at once.

-Salt and pepper to states as you are browning.
+Salt and pepper to taste as you are browning.

 How to make Homemade potato egg bake: